 Being able to dig deep into the darkness is not easy, especially when it involves caves and bats.
 Just ask someone who is known in scientific circles as China's "bat woman".
 Shi Zhengli, a virologist at the Chinese Academy of Sciences has spent much of her career in the caverns of bat caves, studying them to gain more insights into the viruses they carry and the threats those viruses can pose to human life--as we are seeing today with the latest strain of the coronavirus.
 As written in Scientific American, "With growing human populations increasingly encroaching on wildlife habitats, with unprecedented changes in land use, with wildlife and livestock transported across countries and their products around the world, and with a sharp increase in both domestic and international travel, new disease outbreaks of pandemic scale are a near mathematical certainty."
 A certainty that keeps Shi and her team busier than ever.
 Thankfully, they were among the first to discover the genetic code of the SARS COVID-19 virus and it is with that tenacity and determination to go where most people wouldn't want to go is actually helping us gain more knowledge of these mysterious strains, and saving lives.

 Going back to basics is often the key to finding our equilibrium when we feel out of sync.
-And nature provides that equilibrium, even when it is lashing out, because it is a reminder to us to dial back whatever we are doing, whatever we are feeling and just, as Simon Reeve says, take it step by step.
+And nature provides that equilibrium, even when it is lashing out, because it is a reminder to us to dial back whatever we are doing, whatever we are feeling and just take it one step at a time.

 I hope wherever you are, you are keeping well and staying healthy.
 And remember, no matter what you're feeling today tomorrow is another day.
 Nature will make sure of that.